bennybroseph/mod-sod-mage/docs/Home.md

 - **[Spells](spells.md)** — the implemented spells (Regeneration, Temporal Beacon
   and friends): IDs, mechanics, visuals, tooltips, config.
-- **[SoD healer kit reference](healer-kit-reference.md)** — exact SoD values for the Chronomancy healing spells not yet implemented (Mass Regeneration, Chronostatic Preservation, Rewind Time, Temporal Anomaly), for future work.
+- **[SoD healer kit reference](healer-kit-reference.md)** — exact SoD values for the Chronomancy healing spells (implemented and planned), for future work.
+- **[Pulling SoD data](pulling-sod-data.md)** — how to source authoritative SoD spell values/tooltips from wago.tools, and the porting traps to watch.
 - **[Gotchas & troubleshooting](gotchas.md)** — the hard-won lessons, in one place.

 ## The one thing to internalize